 Weather: Average Daily temperature is 68°, 6 days with precipitation this month

-November 6-8: Wine and Dine Half Marathon will bring a bit heavier crowds.
+- November 3-6: Wine and Dine Half Marathon will bring a bit heavier crowds.
 This runDisney event is taking on a fun twist this year by highlighting Disney villains!

-November 9 Veterans Day (observed) – Federal holiday which brings heavy crowds
+- November 11 Veterans Day (observed) – Federal holiday which brings heavy crowds

 Weather: Average Daily temperature is 62°, 6 days with precipitation this month

 Disney is known to have the highest attendance of visitors between Christmas and New Years Day.
-Not only are the crowds high, but general costs of everything is higher this time of year.
+Not only are the crowds high, but general cost of everything is higher this time of year.

 We hope you found our Disney World Crowd Calendar to be helpful!
 Be sure to share it with your friends and family who are planning their own trip!